klauern/bio-page/content/about/about.md

 title = "About Me"
 +++

-I am a software developer and general Administrator of the Oracle Fusion Middleware product suite.
+I am a software developer and System Administrator of an Oracle Fusion Middleware product suite at a regional utility company.
 Having a background in Software Engineering from the University of Wisconsin -- Platteville, I have always had a keen eye on performance, brevity, and simplicity in design.

 A second, more modest career is in being an active member of the United States Army - Reserve component, where I drill regularly.
 I don't do it for technical